OfflineIMAP/offlineimap.github.io/_posts/2016-03-08-github-pr-suck.md

 take the pain to provide reviews.**

 Yes, I know.
 Github displays the commands to fetch the patches on the PR page.
-*Do you really expect all the reviewers to connect, checkout each PR one by one and execute those commands?*
+**Do you really expect all the reviewers to connect, checkout each PR one by one, execute those commands, checkout the changes locally, return online to the pull request page and find all the relevant excepts to add comments?**

-As a side effect, some long-term gets discouraged to provide feedbacks and slowly leave the project: while the interactions between the members are critical, they perversely change quickly.
-A lot of contributors are not comfortable with the provided process for reviews and stop contributing soon.
+As a side effect, some long-term contributors get discouraged to provide feedbacks and stop to provide reviews when they don't just leave the project.
+While the **interactions between members are critical, Github's way of handling pull requests will perversely turn down all the emulation of the community members quickly.
+Fun is lost.
+Motivation gets lost.** A lot of contributors (not comfortable with the provided process for reviews) will stop contributing soon.

-> I'm pretty CERTAIN this is HOW we lost some of our OCCASIONAL but LONG-TERM contributors.
+> I am CERTAIN this is HOW we lost MOST of our OCCASIONAL but LONG-TERM contributors.
+Still, NOBODY but the maintainer does code review in our projects.

-Thank you Github.
+{:.DarkBlue}

+@Github: Thank you Github.
+Their feedbacks were very usefull and greatly appreciated.
+While peer review was the norm is our community, it is completely lost today.

+> I'm aware of the integration services.
+No one can revamp the peer review process correctly.

 ### Conlusion